IshankaDSenevirathne/glimpse/README.md

 ## Introduction

-A web app to present covid 19 status/analytics in sri lanka and other countries.
+A web app to present Covid 19 status/analytics mainly in Sri Lanka.

 ## Getting Started